brettcrowell/node-gphoto2-timelapse/README.md

 ```
 {
   name: 'sunrise',
-  saveAfterUpload: false,
   bucket: 'bcrowell-timelapse',
   ts: 1425380400000
 }
 ```

-_Note: If `bucket` is omitted, no attempt will be made to upload to S3, and `saveAfterUpload` will be set to true_
+_Note: If `bucket` is omitted, no attempt will be made to upload to S3, and images will be stored in the `./output` directory_

 `Sequence` exposes two methods to its consumer, `getNextImage` and `hasMoreImages`.
 Unlike a queue, `getNextImage` won't necessarialy return the object on top of the stack, but rather the next image whose timestamp is in the future.
 If a sequence contains many exposures with timestamps that have passed, it will skip them.
 This becomes extremely helpful in situations where a long-running capture might be interrupted.